Ashikul-Kabir/Banking-Record-System/README.md

 # Banking-Record-System
-This project includes using the system as various kinds of users with various level of privileges.
+This project includes using the system as various kinds of users having various level of privileges.
 One can enter into the program as:
 • Admin
 • Employee or
 • Customer